 He starts off with a comedic ice-breaker, shushing the crowd the way Eddie Murphy did in his 1982 appearance on The Tonight Show Starring Johnny Carson, with an abrupt “SHUT UP!”
 But the atmosphere soon changes, as he hits the heavy stuff.
 One significant part of the special included him calling avid Trump supporter Candace Owens, “the most articulate idiot [he’s] ever seen in [his] fuckin’ life.”

-What’s refreshing about this particular special is that Dave Chappelle addresses the realities behind the movements that have been happening today.
+What’s refreshing about Chappelle’s particular special is that he addresses the realities behind the movements that have been happening today.
 Not only does he express specifically why “8:46” haunts him, but he also highlights the deaths of police officers around the United States.
 He explains that 8:46 is coincidentally the time when he was born and that when he saw George Floyd cry out for his own late mother, he remembered how his own father cried out for his mother as he was dying.

 The show was a response to CNN host Don Lemon’s call for more celebrities to speak up, to which Dave Chappelle addresses in humility, saying, “This is the streets talking for themselves, they don’t need me right now.”